 About Dan Curry

 I grew up in the St. Louis area during the 50’s and 60’s, was drafted into the army in 1970 and met my wife, Donna in Philadelphia in 1971.
-Donna noticed my casual interest in art and her encouragement was important in my decision to pursue training at The Pennsylvania Academy of the Fine Arts from 1973-77.
-We moved to Sullivan Co. in 1977 where we built our home and life on Ringer hill.
+Donna noticed my casual interest in art and her encouragement was important in my decision to pursue training first at the Philadelphia College of Art (now University of the Arts) and later at The Pennsylvania Academy of the Fine Arts from 1973-77.
+During my studies at the academy I was strongly influenced by instructors Louis Sloan and Morris Blackburn among many others including fellow students.
+From the history of art the impressionist/naturalist painters left a strong impression on me.
+I also became interested in the American naturalist/transcendentalist writers from the 19th century in Whitman, Thoreau and Emerson.
+My interest was identified by my student peers who introduced me to contemporary naturalist/writers Richard Groff and Helen and Scott Nearing.
+This inspired and influenced my decision to move to a rural location like Sullivan Co. in 1977 where we built our home and life on Ringer Hill.
 My art and landscapes, in particular, have grown out of the richness of my life with my family here in NE PA.

-I enjoy the exchange of inspiration as a teacher.
+I like the reference by Native Americans in describing the mystery of nature by the “Great Spirit” and the Chinese reference to the “Tao” as the cosmic energy that moves all things.
+The arts can help provide awareness to that cosmic energy and the magic and mystery of our natural world that we depend on.
 My work with students is an important sharing process that I can use in combination with my own production of images.
-I hope to steer and be a part of the effort that will erode the stubborn and indifferent mindset that holds back our spiritual maturity.
-I believe that the spiritual capacity in each of us often remains dormant under the surface.
+I believe that the large spiritual capacity in each of us often remains dormant under the surface.
 Arts enrichment is a viable and direct connection to this capacity.
-The reluctance or indifference by our society to provide accessibility to arts enrichment for educational value reveals a lack of understanding..
+The reluctance or indifference by our society/institutions to provide total accessibility to arts enrichment for educational value reveals a lack of understanding.
 We should apply and integrate arts in its wide variety of forms into the education process.
-This should be done not necessarily to create more artists but to help all students access inspiration, built-in wisdom/individual insights and sensitivity.
+This should be done not necessarily to create more artists but to help all students’ access inspiration, built-in wisdom/individual insights and sensitivity.
 This should be a basic expectation for human development.
 We can begin with all of our children at the earliest age to help them get connected with their innate wisdom and capacities.
 We owe it to our children so they can show us how to change the world for the better if we will only help them.

 "Spiritual Poverty"